ambarishg/cassava-disease-detection/README.md

 The Cassava Leaf Disease detection system would help the farmers to detect the disease correctly and take preventive measures for the same.

 ### Deployment Instructions [ Steps ]
+1. Create the Custom Vision AI project for training the Cassava Leaf images
-1. Steps for building the Docker Image [ 01-DockerSteps.md ]
+2. Steps for building the Docker Image [ 01-DockerSteps.md ]
-2. Steps for deploying the image as a Container App in Azure [ AzureContainerAppsSteps.md ]
+3. Steps for deploying the image as a Container App in Azure [ AzureContainerAppsSteps.md ]
-3. Turn the Managed identity [System Assigned] for the deployed Container App
+4. Turn the Managed identity [System Assigned] for the deployed Container App
-4. Create the Storage Account and the Container
+5. Create the Storage Account and the Container
-5. Create the CosmosDB account , database and container.
+6. Create the CosmosDB account , database and container.
 The partition of the container is **category**
-6. Assign Storage Data Blob Contributor Role to the Container App  for the Storage Account so that the Container App can read,write and delete the images in the Storage Account
+7. Assign Storage Data Blob Contributor Role to the Container App  for the Storage Account so that the Container App can read,write and delete the images in the Storage Account
-7. Assign Access Policies for the Container App so that the Container App can acess the secrets in the KeyVault
+8. Assign Access Policies for the Container App so that the Container App can acess the secrets in the KeyVault
-8. Create the secrets in the KeyVault
+9. Create the secrets in the KeyVault

 ## Images of the **Azure Container App**
 |  FileName  |  Description |